 In order to assign skills to an asset, after uploading it with the Share Content functionality, click on the ellipsis menu at the end of the asset area in the Share Content page and click Edit Asset.

 Move to the Skills area and type the name of the skills you wish to assign to the asset.
 You can assign up to 50 skills to each asset.
+Remember that if you type a synonym of the main skill, the main skill is always suggested.

 Users Self Assignment to a Skill